Value breakdown structure

 A value breakdown structure (VBS) is a project management technique introduced by Stephen Devaux as part of the total project control (TPC) approach to project and program value analysis.

 The concept has similarities with the deliverable-oriented work breakdown structure (WBS) decomposition which is used in project management and systems engineering to break down a project into smaller components in a tree structure that represents how the work of the project will create the components of the final product.
 Resources and cost are typically inserted into the activities in a WBS, and summed to create a budget both for summary levels (often called "work packages") and for the whole project or program.

 Similarly, a value breakdown structure will provide the expected value-added of each activity and/or component of the project (or projects within a program).

+Value breakdown structure was first included in the eighth Edition of the Project Management Institute's PMBOK Guide in 2026.

 Mandatory and optional activities

 In most projects (and programs), there are some components and activities (and projects) that are mandatory and others that are optional.